 Another way that you can keep customers coming back is to be sure to reward them when they make large or frequent purchases with you.
 One way to do this is through a customer loyalty program that offers customers redeemable points every time they make purchases.
 Offering additional rewards for going over a certain price point can encourage larger purchases.
 A good example of this practice is clothing retailers that offer additional percentages off for earning a set number of loyalty points in a single purchase.

-Another way to reward your big spends is to offer additional value to a product that costs above a specific price point.
+Another way to reward your big spenders is to offer additional value to a product that costs above a specific price point.
 For example, “throwing in” free product that goes along with an expensive purchase, or offering free maintenance service on an expensive product, makes customers feel as though they are getting something for nothing – even if the cost of that “thrown in” product or service is technically bundled into the cost of the purchase.
 There is nothing customers love more than the appearance of free goods or services, as every retailer knows.

 Finally, you can simply hand out rewards to your VIP customers.
 Gather data on your biggest spenders, and send them a thank you along with a coupon or a special reward, like branded swag, that lets them know that you appreciate their patronage.
 This type of gratitude tells customers that they will be treated well even beyond their purchase, which signals to them that you care about them beyond getting their money.